 What About The Coffee Quality?

-This is what the main reason for buying a coffee maker, any kind of coffee machine, is to get a cup of coffee that is of a better quality.
+This is what the main reason for buying a coffee maker, or any kind of coffee machine, is to get a cup of coffee that is of a better quality.

 Keurigs and the very fact that the coffee is preground means the coffee is not at its peak freshness.
 To be fair, this is the same for all capsules.
 The company does vacuum seal and uses nitrogen to mitigate the degradation with the aim of prolonging and preserving the freshness of the coffee grounds.

-The company does put mini-paper filters in their K-Cups, which, as a result, remove all the coffee oils which provide your cup of coffee with flavor from the oils and thus you are not getting the full coffee taste.
+The company does put mini-paper filters in their K-Cups, which, as a result, remove all the coffee oils which provide your cup of coffee with flavor from the oils, and thus you are not getting the full coffee taste.

 You can get good, very good but not great coffee with Keurig K Cups and Nespresso capsules for that matter.

 With drip coffee, you have the option of full flavored coffee by using a metal filter instead of a paper filter, and you can use whole beans and grind them immediately before you brew your cup of coffee.
-Ultimately how good your coffee will be with a drip machine will depend on the beans that you use.
+Ultimately, how good your coffee will be with a drip machine will depend on the beans that you use.